|Best For||DIYer and small business owners|

 Web Hosting Hub is a solid addition to the starter end of the hosting landscape.
 I’m happy I finally gave them a try.

-If you are starting out, looking for a cheap, reliable hosting company – go check out Web Hosting Hub here.
+If you are starting out, looking for a cheap, reliable hosting company – check out Web Hosting Hub.
 Just make sure you do your site backups.

 If you want something a bit cheaper (or shorter term) with unlimited features, then go check out HostGator’s plans w/ 45% off discount here.

-If you are looking for a hosting company with starter plans and room for heavy growth (ie, VPS and dedicated servers), check out InMotion Hosting here.
+If you are looking for a hosting solution with a starter plan and room for heavy growth (ie, VPS and dedicated servers), check out InMotion Hosting.